iboSaber/Resistor-Calc/README.md

 |  4th Band   |  d   |      Multiplier       |
 |  5th Band   |  e   |       Tolerance       |

+---

+## 2- Calculating the Tolerance Range

+- `Tolerance Range` = (Resistance value) - (Tolerance Range) ---- (Resistance value) + (ToleranceRange)

+---

+## 3- Calculating the Resistance rate of change in 1 ºC for 6 Band Resistor

-> ### 5 and 6 band resitors have the same way in calcualtion ecpet for the latter having two additional values, which is Temperature Coefficient and Resistance Rate of Change in 1 C
+- 6 Band Resitors have two additional values, which is Temperature Coefficient and Resistance rate of change in 1 ºC

-## 2- Calculating the Resistance Rate of Change for 6 band Resistor
+- `Temperature Coefficient` is a constant value choosen by the user

-`Resistance_Rate_of_Change` = Temperature_Coefficient \* Resistance_value / 1000000
+- `Resistance Rate of Change` = (Temperature Coefficient) \* (Resistance value) / 1000000